 Variations of Natto

-Variations of natto includes chopped natto, marketed as "hikiwari natto," where the soybeans are chopped prior to fermentation.
-Other variations include "kotsubu natto," which are fermented soybeans that are smaller than what is considered typical.
+One variation is chopped natto, marketed as hikiwari natto, where the soybeans are chopped prior to fermentation.
+Another variation is kotsubu natto, which are fermented soybeans that are smaller than what is considered typical.

 In Japanese cuisine, the most basic way that natto is enjoyed is served over hot steamed rice.
-This way of eating natto is quite traditional and often eaten for breakfast.
-Other times where natto over rice is enjoyed is as a snack, side dish or even as a quick and easy meal.
+This way of eating natto is quite traditional and it is often eaten for breakfast.
+Other times where natto over rice is enjoyed is as a snack, side dish, or even as a quick and easy meal.

 Other interesting ways in which natto is enjoyed in Japanese cuisine include: